 Eggs do not raise your risk of cardiovascular disease

-Eggs contain cholesterol and this is what has made them been seen as unhealthy.
+Eggs contain cholesterol and this is what has made them be seen as unhealthy.
 A large egg contains 212mg of cholesterol, which is more than compared to most other foods.
 However, it has now been proven through lots of trials and studies that cholesterol in the diet does not affect cholesterol in the blood.

 In fact, eggs raise HDL cholesterol, also known as “good cholesterol”.
-HDL stands for High Density Lipoprotein.
+HDL stands for High-Density Lipoprotein.
 People who have higher HDL levels typically have a lower risk of stroke, heart disease, and other various health problems.